Guardians vs. Rangers Player Props Betting Odds

 Ramírez Stats

-- Ramirez hopes to build on a six-game hitting streak in this matchup.
-In his last 10 games he is hitting .231 with two doubles, a home run, five walks and an RBI.
+- Ramirez has recorded a base hit in seven games in a row.
+During his last 10 outings he is batting .205 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games